The drama program at Melbourne Girls Grammar consists of classroom drama and the co-curricular drama program.

 At Year 5 Drama is a core subject and at Years 6 – 10 Drama is an elective the girls may choose.
 At VCE, Drama studies are on offer.

-The Drama Program is enhanced by our proximity to the cultural heart of Melbourne and our students see a diverse range of theatrical performances at various venues.
+The Drama and Contemporary Movement program is enhance by our proximity to the cultural heart of Melbourne and our students see a diverse range of theatrical performances at various venues.

 There are five Houses at Melbourne Girls Grammar: Batman, Clarke, Hensley, Mungo and Taylor.
 The inter-house music drama program competition fosters House spirit, camaraderie and participation for all students.